Reemcsvt/SAX_CP/README.md

 # SAX_CP

 This is implementation of the "A Novel Trend based SAX Reduction Technique for Time Series"
-Authors: Hamdi Yahyaoui and Reem Al-Daihani.
+Authors: Reem Al-Daihani and Hamdi Yahyaoui.